 This type of formula is called a

-Imagine that we plugged many different curves y(x) connecting points A and B into the functional and found the time tAB for each one.
+It works like this: Imagine taking many different curves y(x) that start at point A and end at point B, and plugging them into the functional and finding the time tAB for each one.
 We could then pick the curve with the smallest tAB and this would be the brachistochrone.

-has a local minimum, then the integrand of the functional, L(y, y', x), obeys the Euler–Lagrange equation:
+has a local minimum, then the integrand of the functional, L(y, y', x), must obey the Euler–Lagrange equation,

 In general the Euler-Lagrange equation gives a second-order ordinary differential equation which can be solved to obtain the function y(x) that minimizes the functional.